 With a postseason-like matchup coming next week against Stephen F. Austin, Golightly said her team is confident and ready to see them again.

-“We’re gonna keep staying consistent and true to our scout,” Golightly said.
+“We’re going to keep staying consistent and true to our scout,” Golightly said.
 “They’re definitely beatable and we know that.
 We played them in a close game last time and we know we can beat them.”

 With the Wildcats’ win tonight, they remain in contention for a double-bye in the Southland Conference tournament.
 ACU has to win its final three regular season games, while SFA will have to lose all three.

-The Islanders were without their top two scoring leaders, junior guard Dalesia Booth and junior forward Alexes Bryant against ACU and didn’t travel with the team due to violation of team rules.
+The Islanders were without their top two scoring leaders, junior guard Dalesia Booth and junior forward Alexes Bryant, and neither traveled with the team due to violation of team rules.